Trump says he will reopen Alcatraz to house "America's most ruthless and violent Offenders"

 Can people visit Alcatraz?

-After its closure, the prison was often portrayed as "America's Devil's Island" in books and movies.
+After its closure, the prison was often portrayed as "America's Devil's Island" in books and movies, including "The Rock" starring Sean Connery and Nicolas Cage and the 1979 film "Escape from Alcatraz" starring Clint Eastwood.

 In 1972, Congress created the Golden Gate National Recreation Area and the island where Alcatraz sits on was included as part of a new National Park Service site.
 The island opened to tourists in the fall of 1973 and has become one of the most popular National Park Service sites.